 Craig recommends… Here’s my latest St. John’s Gate review.
 If you’re interested in the Crusades then don’t miss the Knights Templar’s Temple Church (… that’s the one that’s featured in the Da Vinci Code).
 You can find another Norman Crypt underneath St Mary-le-Bow church, and some good crypts under St. Paul’s Cathedral and St. Martin-in-the-Fields.

 The medieval Clerkenwell Priory was once the English headquarters of the Knights of the Order of St. John of Jerusalem, who sent monks to the Holy Land to tend the injured Crusaders.

 The Priory was disbanded during the Dissolution of the Monasteries during the reign of Henry VIII, and all that remains today is St. John’s Gate and a Norman crypt.

 The Priory gatehouse was built in 1504 and heavily restored in the 1800s when it became the Old Jerusalem Tavern.
 It then passed through many hands until it was turned into a small museum detailing the history of the knights.

-The gate was originally built in 1504 and heavily restored in the 1800s when it served as the Old Jerusalem Tavern.
-The corresponding church had a round nave like the one in Temple – and you can still see the outline picked out in the brickwork of the square.
+The Priory church originally had a round nave similar to the one in Temple Church, and you can see the outline of it picked out in the brickwork of the square.